Kobe child murders: Investigation

-Hase's decapitated body was found at the relay station a few hours after his head.
-Newspapers connected the murderer of Jun Hase to the attacks on girls in February and March.
+Hase's decapitated body was found at the relay station a few hours after the discovery of his head.
+Newspapers connected the killing of Hase to the schoolgirl attacks in February and March.

-Police commented that the style of Hase's killing and the note was reminiscent of that of the Zodiac murders in the San Francisco Bay Area during the late 1960s.
-According to friends of Shinichiro Azuma, he had developed a fascination with the case through the 1986 true crime book Zodiac by Robert Graysmith when its Japanese translation was published.
+Police commented that the style of Hase's killing and the note was reminiscent of that of the Zodiac murders in the United States during the late 1960s.
+According to friends of Azuma, he had developed a fascination with the case through the 1986 true crime book Zodiac by Robert Graysmith when its Japanese translation was published.

-Having heard of the discovery of Hase, Azuma was surprised that his murder site was also found.
-In the news, it was first thought that "Sakakibara" was a "highly-educated" adult man in his 30s due to the formal kanji used in the letters.
+Having heard of the discovery of Hase's remains, Azuma was surprised that his murder site was found in addition to the head.
+Journalists initially thought that "Sakakibara" was a "highly-educated" adult man in his thirties due to the formal kanji used in the letters.
 However, linguists noted that these expressions were common in popular manga and it was suggested that the perpetrator was not a social person since the texts weren't very colloquial, to the point where it was considered that the writer was a Chinese speaker.
-There were two prevailing descriptions of middle-aged men in menial workwear reported around Tank Mountain at the time of Jun Hase's murder.
-There was the "Padlock Man", who was seen at the same store where Azuma stole tools.
-Another was the "Scooter Man", who was seen driving a scooter near the mountain.
+There were two prevailing descriptions of middle-aged men in menial workwear reported around Tank Mountain at the time of Hase's murder.
+There was the "Padlock Man," who was seen at the same supermarket where Azuma had stolen tools.
+Another was the "Scooter Man," who was seen driving a scooter near the mountain.
 Both men were identified in mid-June and quickly dismissed as suspects.
 Other reports focused on suspicious vehicles seen during the previous attacks, either a black Nissan Bluebird sedan or white van, with varying descriptions of their drivers.
-The rumours persisted until Azuma's arrest.
+Rumours persisted until Azuma's arrest.

 The newspaper Sankei Shimbun speculated that the perpetrator was left-handed due to the angle of wounds inflicted on the injured girl on 16 March.
-According to police reports, however, the investigation believed that the perpetrator was right-handed due to noticeable pressure marks found on the base of Jun Hase's head.
+According to police reports, however, the investigation believed that the perpetrator was right-handed due to noticeable pressure marks found on the base of Hase's head.

-Based on the news reports, Azuma assumed that he was unlikely to be caught since police were looking for an adult and decided to write a manifesto to the press, since he was worried that the note left on Hase's body didn't express his worldview clearly enough.
-Azuma wrote the messages in what he thought was the style of a man in his 30s from an unstable homelife who resented the school system for bullying.
-He made several drafts in his school lab class notebook, incorporating some phrases and kanji characters from the previous note, before copying the writing onto a separate sheet.
+Based on press coverage, Azuma assumed that he was unlikely to be caught since police were looking for an adult.
+He decided to write a manifesto to the press, worried that the note left with Hase's head didn't express his worldview clearly enough.
+Azuma wrote the messages in what he thought was the style of a man in his thirties from an unstable homelife who resented the school system for bullying.
+He made several drafts in his school notebook, incorporating some phrases and kanji characters from the previous note, before copying the writing onto a separate sheet.
 The letter was postmarked on 3 June with no address or name.
-Afterwards, Azuma burned the pages containing the original draft.
+Afterwards, Azuma burned the pages containing the original drafts.